Marriage to a Dominican Republic Citizen

 Dominican Republic Marriage Basic Requirements

-Canadians do not a visa to visit Dominica as tourists as long as the visit does not exceed 60 days.
+Canadians do not need a visa to visit the Dominican Republic as tourists as long as the visit does not exceed 60 days.
 The passport must be valid for at least 6 months and have 2 blank pages.

-A tourist card is required upon entry into Dominica and it costs $10 valid for 30 days, if one wishes to extend the stay up to 90 days, the fee is DOP 62.
+A tourist card is required upon entry into Dominican Republic and it costs $10 valid for 30 days, if one wishes to extend the stay up to 90 days, the fee is DOP 62.

 When all the necessary documents have been fulfilled then one can start making plans to proceed with the marriage.

 To register the marriage legally with the Dominican Republic authorities takes a lot of work and you should not underestimate the time or work involved.

 The first thing to do before the wedding in the Dominican Republic is to go to the civil registry office to apply for a document known as notice of intended marriage which costs RD $5,000.

 Other documents needed at the registrar’s office are passports of both the man and the Dominican wife together with birth certificate and proof of single status.
 If your Dominican bride has been married before, the marriage cannot commence until 10 months are over.